Mr Paul Whitlock

 Tracy joined Abbeyfield in 2010 at Ridgway Court and has worked in all three Farnham homes.
 She joined as a Senior Care Assistant and with Abbeyfield Wey Valley Society’s support, she gained her NVQ5 and progressed to Deputy Manager of Wey Valley House in November 2014.
 In April 2021 Tracy made the short move over to Hatch Mill to become the Deputy Manager.

-Deputy Manager of Ridgway Court
+Deputy Manager of Wey Valley House

 Michelle has worked in Health and Social Care for 10 years.
 For 5 years Michelle worked with Adults and Children with learning disabilities.
 Michelle started working for Abbeyfield Wey Valley Society in 2015 as a Senior Care Assistant at Wey Valley House.
 She then progressed to Deputy Manager at Ridgway Court in 2019.

 Michelle has NVQ3 and NVQ5 in Health and Social care and the Care Certificate.
 She has also had courses in First Aid, Health and Safety, Infection Control, Fire Marshall, Food hygiene, Manual Handling and SOVA Management, COSHH, Drug Administration, End of Life Care, Diabetes Awareness, Dementia, Mental Health, Equality and Diversity, Support and supervision.

 In April 2021 Michelle switched roles within the society to return to Wey Valley House as the new Deputy Manager.